MartinSalias/AgileArch/basics/agile_recap.md

 I don't think  my ideas are particularly original or important, but as the book moves into the model I found to put them to work into software architecture, I think it is important to tell you about some of them, even if this serves to set some disagreement early on.

+So here I go:

+### Agile is cultural approach

+I find the frequent usage of "Agile Methodologies" somewhat unfortunate.
+Some people still thinks that Agile is just a different way to run projects, but it is way beyond this.
+As Kent Beck used to say about XP, it is about **social change**.

+As pretentious as it might sound, Agile is mostly about changing from __centralized__ decision-making and high-specialization to an environment of __shared__ decision-making and high-collaboration.